-To be admitted into the RN to BSN Completer degree program
+To be admitted into the BSN-DE Completion degree program

-- 1. Selection of students is based on a competitive review of the applicant's GPA in nursing core science courses (NCSCs) courses, an overall GPA of 2.5 or better at Ouachita Baptist University at the end of the sophomore semester, number of courses completed at the time of application, and academic history in collegiate and nursing study.
-Students must be an active pre-nursing Ouachita Baptist University major in good standing. - 2.
-Have a grade of "C" or better in nursing core science courses (NCSCs), Ouachita Baptist University BSN nursing courses, and Ouachita Baptist University general education courses.
-Students with D's in these courses will not be admitted. - 3.
-Thirteen courses are required to begin the program of study.
+- Selection of students is based on a competitive review of the applicant's GPA in nursing curriculum support courses (NCSCs) (see how to calculate NCSCs Below), an overall OBU GPA of 2.5 or better at the end of the sophomore year, number of courses completed at the time of application, and academic history in collegiate and nursing study.
+Students must be an active pre-nursing OBU student in good standing. - 2.
+Have a grade of "C" or better in OBU BSN nursing courses, and OBU general education courses.
+Students with D's in these courses will not be admitted. - Thirteen courses are required to begin the program of study.
 These courses must be completed or in progress at the time of application.

 '''

 CHEM 1024 Fundamentals of Chemistry

 BIOL 1014 General Biology I

 BIOL 2014 Human Anatomy & Physiology I

+BIOL 2024 Human Anatomy & Physiology II

 BIOL 2604 Applied Microbiology

 ENGL 3013 Technical & Professional Writing

 PSYC 1013 General Psychology

 MATH 1003 College Algebra

 CORE 1023 The Contemporary World

 CORE 1043 Composition I

+NURS 3003 Theories in Nursing

-NURS 3003 Informatics in Health Care
+NURS 3013 Informatics in Health Care

-NURS 3023 Issues and Ethics

 '''